Shafayat115/Deam_GNN/README.md

 Ahmed S, et al. *Accurate Prediction of Asparagine Deamidation in Biologics Using Advanced Machine Learning Models*. bioRxiv.
 Published January 7, 2026. doi:10.64898/2026.01.06.697962.

-If you have questions, reach out to maryam.pouryahya@astrazeneca.com
+If you have questions, please reach out to maryam.pouryahya@astrazeneca.com.